MrJeremyKhoo/competitive-programing/README.md

-# Kattis
+# Solutions
-Source for some problems I have solved on kattis
+Source for some problems I have solved on different competitive programming websites